 In Year 6 this year we have Mr Coles, who will be teaching in Hamilton Class and Mr Carpenter who will teach in Lingfield class.
 Miss Mott and Mrs Hewer are our wonderful teaching assistants who will be supporting us across the cohort each day.
 We are also lucky enough to have Mrs Bellinger, Mr Mullins and Mrs Smith delivering interventions and covering the classes.

 The enquiries we will be learning this year are:

 Who were the greater engineers - The Ancient Britons or the Victorians?

 Linnaeus and Darwin - how are they connected?

 How big is your footprint?

 These enquiries will form the basis of much of our subject learning throughout the year (Science, history, geography, DT, art and music) while we will continue to follow the Discovery RE scheme and Jigsaw for PSHE.
-We will be enjoying plenty of outdoor PE sessions and are lucky enough to have PH Sports delivering Cricket for us this term.
+We will be enjoying plenty of outdoor PE sessions.
 Our English (both reading and writing) will take inspiration from our enquiry topics.